Every once in a while The Wall Street Journal publishes a cartoon worthy of discussion.

 I’ve been sent several articles recently about age discrimination.
 Great topic and one that I think we should spend a lot of time beating a dead horse about.
 I’m thinking in terms of a belief system where we can totally change human behavior through legislation, or in sailor terms “spit into the wind.”

 Honest, you can no more legislate human behavior than fly (without an airplane).
-Keep in mind that Congress hasn’t been able to do much with immigration or tax reform.
+Keep in mind that Congress hasn’t been able to do much with immigration, healthcare or infrastructure lately.
 I don’t think us well experienced financial types are going to get a priority on their agenda any time soon.

 However, what you can do is adjust your OWN belief systems to understand and communicate the great value you bring to the party with your wealth of experience.